Life Insurance Australia :: Calculators

 The expenses listed in this category represent amounts that your beneficiaries would generally require in the form of a lump sum.

-Funeral Expenses => Please provide an estimate amount to set aside to cover funeral expenses.
+Please provide an estimate amount to set aside to cover funeral expenses.
 This expense is, of course, very subjective to both the wishes and tastes of your family and any provisions you yourself may have made prior to dying.

-Medical Expenses => Depending on your health insurance arrangements, it is a good idea to make some allowance for final emergency medical expenses.
+Depending on your health insurance arrangements, it is a good idea to make some allowance for final emergency medical expenses.

-Mortgage => This figure should include the mortgage on your residence as well as any investment properties if applicable.
+This figure should include the mortgage on your residence as well as any investment properties if applicable.
 Most monthly mortgage statements provide a payout figure which includes the remainder of the principal and interest due.
 If you have your statement handy, please enter the number below.
 If not, please estimate.

-Loans & Debts => This number should include all debts (outside of the mortgage) – credit cards, car loans, store credit, personal loans etc.
+This number should include all debts (outside of the mortgage) – credit cards, car loans, store credit, personal loans etc.

-Day to Day Expenses => Here you can make an allowance to cover the short-term needs of your family for groceries, petrol, clothing and other items which they consume as a matter of course for a period of a few months while they adjust to life without you.
+Make an allowance to cover short-term needs for groceries, petrol, clothing and other everyday items for a few months while your family adjusts.

-Childrens\' Education => Enter the total amount that you anticipate spending for educating all children over their lifetime.
+Enter the total amount that you anticipate spending for educating all children over their lifetime.

-Taxes => This figure should include any tax liabilities that you may leave behind.
-Income taxes are also collected for income earned the year of your death.
+This figure should include any tax liabilities that you may leave behind.
+Income taxes are also collected for income earned in the year of your death.

-Rainy Day Fund => Here you can specify an amount to be set aside to handle unforeseen events, usually a few months` income.
+Specify an amount to be set aside to handle unforeseen events, usually a few months’ income.

 Continued Standard of Living

-Annual Income Required => This figure should represent the ongoing annual income that you feel your family would need after your death.
+Enter the ongoing annual income your family would need after your death.
+Even with debts cleared, everyday expenses continue.

 Existing Arrangements

-This category is where we take into account existing financial arrangements that would come into play on your death.
+Here we account for existing financial arrangements that would apply on your death.

-Other Life Insurance Cover => Here you should enter the total amount payable from any/all life insurance policies that would become payable on your death.
+Total benefit payable from any/all life insurance policies on your death.

-Company and Other Benefits => This is where you can enter the annual value of any government or employer-related payments that your family would receive following your death.
+Annual value of any government or employer-related payments your family would receive after your death.

 Result